Trump announces more possible Supreme Court nominees

 Justice Ruth Bader Ginsburg is 87, Justice Stephen G. Breyer is 82, and Justice Clarence Thomas is 72.
 The rest are 70 or younger.

 “He must release a list of justices for people to properly make a decision as to how they will vote,” Trump said of Biden.
-When added to the earlier list, Trump now has roughly 40 people in his pool of public prospects, which arguably does little to narrow down the possibilities.
+With the addition of the latest list, Trump now has roughly 40 people in his pool of public prospects, which arguably does little to narrow down the possibilities.

 Conservatives hold a 5-4 majority on the Supreme Court.
 Chief Justice John G. Roberts Jr. has sided with the liberals on several high-profile cases recently, drawing ire from the administration.

 The Biden campaign declined to comment Wednesday.
-It is not traditional for nominees to release such lists, in part because it is unclear if or when a Supreme Court vacancy will arise during their terms, and if so, what the circumstances will be at the time.
+It is not traditional for nominees to release such lists, in part because it is unclear if or when a Supreme Court vacancy would arise during their possible terms, and if so, what the circumstances would be at the time.

-As a candidate in 2016, however, Trump took the unusual step of announcing potential nominees in an attempt to win support from traditional conservatives, many of whom were skittish about his unorthodox personality and uncertain about his policies.
+As a candidate in 2016, however, Trump took the unusual step of announcing potential court nominees in an attempt to win support from traditional conservatives, many of whom were skittish about his unorthodox personality and uncertain about his policies.

 That strategy resonated in part because a Supreme Court seat had been empty for much of the year following the death of Justice Antonin Scalia in February 2016.
-Senate Majority Leader Mitch McConnell (R-Ky.) refused to allow the chamber to consider Merrick Garland, the nominee tapped for that vacancy by then-President Barack Obama, enraging liberals and energizing conservatives.
+Senate Majority Leader Mitch McConnell (R-Ky.) refused to allow the chamber to consider Merrick Garland, the nominee tapped for that vacancy by President Barack Obama, enraging liberals and energizing conservatives.

 Exit polling in 2016 showed that Trump won among voters who considered the Supreme Court a top issue.
 A mobilized coalition on the left has worked assiduously during the Trump presidency to make the judiciary a higher priority among Democrats, with uncertain success.